jessicac818/Netflix-Midterm-Project-1/README.md

 ## Our Process Steps:
 1. We imported all the necessary libraries and files including pandas, matplotlib, and the dataset.
 2. For Question 1, we grouped performance by marital status using a bar graph.
 We used these fields: MaritalDesc, Performance Score
+3. For Question 1, we grouped performance by marital status using a bar graph.
+We used these fields: MarriedID, Performance Score
-3. For Question 2, we first looked at the overall racial and gender profiles of the organization.
+4. For Question 2, we first looked at the overall racial and gender profiles of the organization.
 We focused on gender and made a bar chart using these fields: Sex, Department
-4. For Question 2, we also looked at the gender profile by department.
+5. For Question 2, we also looked at the gender profile by department.
 We created a bar graph.
 We used these fields: Department, Sex

 ## The Solution
 By performing these additional analyses, we will be able to understand the workforce population and help employers adopt better hiring/retention strategies.